- 25 likes

-Rouge Gorge can be found at 1234 Mount Royal Ave. , where the former owners of Continental – Alain Rochard and Laurent Farre – and a few other savvy partners have chosen to open their gourmet wine bar.
+Rouge Gorge is located at 1234 Mount Royal Ave. , where the former owners of Continental – Alain Rochard and Laurent Farre – and a few other savvy partners have chosen to open their gourmet wine bar.

 Their story started in Saumur during 1984, hence the lilt in their accents, with a restaurant called Volume “because it was really small” (laughs).
 Enter Montreal and the 1987 opening of Continental restaurant and its sad closing in May 2014.
 Nevertheless, they knew what they were doing because in 2013 they had received an offer to take over the Mount Royal Brewery.

-It’s a simple concept – Mount Royal neighbourhood did not have a wine bar.
-There were many bars offering something good and different, and several restaurants with interesting menus but no wine bars as such.
+It’s a simple concept – this stretch of Mount Royal did not have a wine bar.
+There were many bars offering something good and different, and several restaurants with interesting menus, but no wine bars as such.
 And by this we mean a place where you come to discover good wines, enjoy them, and round out the experience with something to eat.
 Rouge Gorge is a local wine bar whose name is inspired by the Parisian tavern where Marcel Carné’s movie Les enfants du paradis was filmed.

 Keep up the good work.